teaghan/AI-Enhanced-Education/md_files/Activity_1.md

 ## Introduction

 Imagine you have a tool that excels at predicting the next most logical word based on a sequence of previous words.
-You want to use this tool to achieve a specific goal—let's say, designing a multi-step activity to help students derive the quadratic formula.
+You want to use this tool to achieve a specific goal for your teaching practice (design a lesson plan, create a worksheet, etc.).

-Initially, the tool doesn't know your goal.
-What kind of information could you provide to get the best response that meets your expectations?
+Initially, the tool doesn't know anything about you, your class, or your goal.

 ## Group Discussion